 Using this formula, if you’re serving five adults who will eat three slices of pizza per person, you would need to order two medium pizzas.

 Consider the Occasion

 It’s important to think about the time of day and the meal itself.
 If you’re planning a pizza-only lunch for two to four people, one large pizza should be plenty.
-However, if you’re creating a Sunday sports day feast with chips, dips, wings, and other finger foods to feed eight people, then you may want to think about ordering two, three, or four pizzas to round out your spread, especially if the event will last a long time.
+However, if you’re creating a Sunday sports day feast pizza, wings, and other finger foods to feed 10 to 20 people, then you may want to think about ordering two, three, or four pizzas to round out your spread, especially if the event will last a long time.